ttinoco/PFNET/python/docs/problems.rst

 Transformer phase shift regularization
 --------------------------------------

-This function is of type :data:`FUNC_TYPE_REG_PHASE <pfnet.FUNC_TYPE_REG_PHASE>`.
+This function has type :data:`FUNC_TYPE_REG_PHASE <pfnet.FUNC_TYPE_REG_PHASE>`.
 It penalizes deviations of phase shifts of phase shifting transformers from their initial value.
 It is defined by the expression

 .. math::